Quality of Service Subscription Explainer

 QSS data does not include data for external participants

-QSS customers can subscribe to real-time QoS events and data that will be pushed to their application endpoints, which helps free up API bandwidth and optimize network utilization.
+QSS customers can subscribe to real-time QoS events and data that will be pushed to their application endpoints, which helps free up API capacity and optimize network utilization.
 QSS is an augmentation of Zoom’s standard webhook service because it can send raw QoS data to an endpoint at a near real-time rate of 4 to 6 times per minute.

 API services are request based and use a “pull” mechanism to gather data requested by an app or user.
 APIs are more resource intensive than webhooks because they require repeated calls to pull data from an API endpoint.